 There are certain things a debt collector can do, for example:

 A debt collector may commence bankruptcy proceedings against you to try and recover the debt.
-If you received documents that are titled “bankruptcy notice” or “creditor’s petition” and want to know what they mean, look at our bankruptcy resources by clicking here.
+If you received documents that are titled “bankruptcy notice” or “creditor’s petition” and want to know what they mean, take a look at our bankruptcy resources.

 Your rights don’t disappear just because you owe money to a debt collector.
 Debt collectors must still respect your privacy, and follow certain rules about when and how they can contact you:

 Debt collectors cannot do any of the following things:

 There are a few things you can do if you have a dispute with a debt collector or think they are doing something illegal: